-In casual American English, "He discovers new authors by looking at best-seller lists" sounds like "hee duh-SKUH-verz noo AH-therz bahy LUU-kuhng uht BEHST SEH-ler LIHSTS".
-Several things happen here, and the headline one is the Silent T in Clusters: the T inside the consonant cluster drops out.
+Americans pronounce "He discovers new authors by looking at best-seller lists" as "hee duh-SKUH-verz noo AH-therz bahy LUU-kuhng uht BEHST SEH-ler LIHSTS" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T in Clusters — the T inside the consonant cluster drops out.
+It lands on lists, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.